Nador

 Weather

-Nador enjoys a Mediterranean climate with hot and dry summers, mild winters, and moderate rainfall.
-Summer temperatures can reach highs of 32°C (89.6°F), while winter temperatures average around 12°C (53.6°F).
+Nador experiences a Mediterranean climate with hot, dry summers and mild, wet winters.
+Summer temperatures can reach highs of 30-35°C (86-95°F) while winter temperatures range from 9-15°C (48-59°F).
+The rainy season occurs from November to March, with November being the wettest month.
 Humidity levels are generally moderate, and air quality is typically good.

 Language

-The local language spoken in Nador is predominantly Moroccan Arabic and Berber.
-French and Spanish are also commonly spoken, especially in tourist areas and with the influence of neighboring Spain.
+The primary languages spoken in Nador are Arabic, specifically the Moroccan dialect, and Berber, particularly the Rifian variety.
+French and Spanish are also widely understood, especially in tourist areas and among the younger population.

 Cost Of Living